babo/bigquery-prezi/prezi.md

 - architectural limitations

 ???
+- I don't have problems at petabyte scale
+- as the amount of data grows the amount of pain doing simple things like backup or schema changes are exponentially worse
+- BigQuery
     - My current solution is fine
-- I don't have petabyte scale problems
     - I've checked it a few years back but it was too limited and pricey
     - I'm not feeling safe to use it

 I understand your concerns, please bear with us!
 My personal goal is to address these.

-- as the amount of data grows the amount of pain doing simple things like backup or schema changes are exponentially worse
 - million records a day for years
 - 10 actions from a million user per day
 - business to business